lfd/PaStA/icse-artifact/INSTALL.md

 Installation and Setup
 ======================

-For the reproduction of our results, we provide a prepared docker container.
+To reproduce our results, we provide a prepared docker container.
 If desired, the docker container can also be built from scratch, please find the instructions in Section "Docker from scratch".
 These are the requirements for the analysis: